Frank-Gu-Lab/infrno/README.md

 3. Execute all cells sequentially

 ## Re-use repository with new dataset
 1. Replace training dataset in `data/raw` with any new DISCO NMR screening results named `proton_binding_dataset.xlsx`.
-The name `proton_binding_dataset` must be preserved to maintain compatibility with all file read operations in this repository.
+The name `proton_binding_dataset` must be preserved to maintain compatibility with all file read operations in this repository
 <br>
 2. Open `notebooks/final_model_paper_CDE_rs148.ipynb`, re-run all cells for file reading, feature generation, and model generation until updated tree figures are generated and displayed in the console
     * adjustment of hyperparameter grid and random seed may be required for new datasets to yield the best tree
 <br>
-3. To interpret the resulting tree decisions, customize the provided exemplary figure generation cells, and proton average properties, according to updated high importance principal components and decision rules.
+3. To interpret the resulting tree decisions, customize the provided exemplary figure generation cells, and proton average properties, according to updated high importance principal components and decision rules
 <br>
-4. Where cross-polymer decision rules result, examine identities of inert protons near the interactive border as "hypotheses" for physical property tuning towards achieving interaction.
+4. Where cross-polymer decision rules result, examine identities of inert protons near the interactive border as "hypotheses" for physical property tuning towards achieving interaction
 <br>
-5. If desired, execute `benchmark_CDEpipe.py` script to evaluate the out of sample error of the updated model for the updated dataset.
+5. If desired, execute `benchmark_CDEpipe.py` script to evaluate the out of sample error of the updated model for the updated dataset
-    * Note that if the hyperparameter grid and random seeds have been altered, the benchmarking script should be equivalently adjusted to reflect updates.
+    * Note that if the hyperparameter grid and random seeds have been altered, the benchmarking script should be equivalently adjusted to reflect updates

 ### How to cite